PIR schemes with small download complexity and low storage requirements: Introduction

 \subsection{Our contributions}

 In Section~\ref{sec:lower_bounds}, we provide combinatorial results on the structure of a PIR scheme with small download complexity: \begin{itemize} \item We generalise (Theorem~\ref{thm:download}) a key theorem in the foundational paper of Chor et al.~\cite{CGKS98}, and use this result to generalise the lower bound of $R+1$ on download complexity in~\cite{SRR14}.
 The results imply (Theorem~\ref{thm:tdownload}) that an $n$-server PIR scheme must have download complexity at least $\frac{n}{n-1}R$ when $k>\lceil R/(n-1)\rceil$.
 (This last result can also be obtained as a corollary of a recent bound due to Sun and Jafar~\cite{SuJa16b}.)
-These results provide a bridge between classical PIR and the new models that are assuming the retrieval of long records. \item We provide (Corollary~\ref{cor:onebit}, Theorem~\ref{thm:almostall}) information on the structure of a PIR scheme with minimal download complexity $R+1$.
+These results provide a bridge between classical PIR and the new models that are assuming the retrieval of long records.
+Moreover (as often happens with a combinatorial approach), some extra structural information on schemes is provided: see Theorem~\ref{thm:binarydownload}. \item We provide (Corollary~\ref{cor:onebit}, Theorem~\ref{thm:almostall}) information on the structure of a PIR scheme with minimal download complexity $R+1$.
 In particular, Theorem~\ref{thm:almostall} provides a rigorous statement of~\cite[Theorem~1]{SRR14}. \end{itemize}

 In Section~\ref{sec:constructions}, we provide various constructions for PIR schemes with low download complexity: \begin{itemize} \item In Subsection~\ref{subsec:rplusone}, we provide two simple $(R+1)$-server PIR schemes with download complexity $R+1$.
 Both schemes have total storage which is quadratic in $R$.
 The first scheme is a natural generalisation of the scheme of Chor et al.\ given above.
 The second scheme is a close variant of the quadratic total storage PIR scheme in~\cite{SRR14}, which avoids having to design slightly different schemes depending on the parity of $R$.
 This second scheme is to be preferred due to its lower upload complexity.
 (Another, more complex, PIR scheme with download complexity $R+1$ is considered in detail in~\cite{SRR14}.
 This scheme has small per-server storage, but requires an exponential (in $R$) number of servers, and so has exponential total storage.) \item In Subsection~\ref{subsec:nserver}, we describe an $n$-server PIR scheme with download complexity $\frac{n}{n-1}R$.
 The total storage of the scheme is linear in $R$.
 This shows that for any $\epsilon>0$ there exists a PIR scheme with linear total storage and download complexity at most $(1+\epsilon)R$.
 (Schemes with linear total storage, but with download complexity between $2R$ and $4R$, are given in~\cite{SRR14}.) \item We describe (Subsection~\ref{subsec:perserver}) schemes that provide trade-offs between increasing the number of servers and reducing the per-server storage of the scheme in Subsection~\ref{subsec:nserver}. \item In Subsection~\ref{subsec:sunjafar}, we provide explicit schemes that achieve optimal asymptotic download cost.
 The performance of these schemes is equal to the inductively defined schemes in Sun and Jafar~\cite{SuJa16b}, but the description of these schemes is more concise, and the proof that they are indeed PIR schemes is much more straightforward. \item Finally, in Subsection~\ref{subsec:averaging}, we explain an averaging technique that allows a PIR scheme with good average download complexity to be transformed into a scheme with good download complexity in the worst case. \end{itemize}